Role management in the Console

 Assign global roles to users

-You can assign roles to users when inviting them, or by editing their profile later, both directly, and by adding users to groups.
+You can assign roles to users when inviting them into an account, or by editing their profile later, either directly or by adding users to groups.

 New users